Who has access to my records?

 What happens if I don’t show up on the first day of classes?

 Students should not assume that a course will be dropped automatically.
-It is still the student’s responsibility to verify official enrollment through transcripts and class schedule.
+It is still the student’s responsibility to verify their enrollment in E-Hive.

-What is the difference between academic probation and suspension?
+What is the difference between academic notice and suspension?

 Yes, you can through our retro-credit policy.
 Some disciplines build sequentially on the necessary knowledge base.
 In these disciplines, if you take a higher-level course successfully, you may gain the credit for the lower courses.
 This is not an automatic process.